Mogao Caves: Dunhuang manuscripts

 The manuscripts were dispersed all over the world in the aftermath of the discovery.
 Stein's acquisition was split between Britain and India because his expedition was funded by both countries.
 Stein had the first pick and he was able to collect around 7,000 complete manuscripts and 6,000 fragments for which he paid £130, although these include many duplicate copies of the Diamond and Lotus Sutras.
 Pelliot took almost 10,000 documents for the equivalent of £90, but, unlike Stein, Pelliot was a trained sinologist literate in Chinese, and he was allowed to examine the manuscripts freely, so he was able to pick a better selection of documents than Stein.
 Pelliot was interested in the more unusual and exotic of the Dunhuang manuscripts, such as those dealing with the administration and financing of the monastery and associated lay men's groups.
 Many of these manuscripts survived only because they formed a type of palimpsest whereby papers were reused and Buddhist texts were written on the opposite side of the paper.
 Hundreds more of the manuscripts were sold by Wang to Otani Kozui and Sergei Oldenburg.
-Efforts are now underway to reconstitute the Library Cave manuscripts digitally, and they are now available as part of International Dunhuang Project.
+Efforts are now underway to reconstitute the Library Cave manuscripts digitally, and they are now available as part of International Dunhuang Programme.

 In the B53 cave of the northern Mogao Grottoes, a two page four fold Syrian manuscript was discovered, which was identified by Professor Duan Qing of Peking University as part of the Bible's Psalms, with annotations in Uyghur script interspersed between the lines.
-This is the first time that a Syrian version of the "Psalms" has been discovered in a Buddhist cave in China, providing unprecedented textual evidence for studying the spread of Nestorianism (an Eastern Christian sect) in Dunhuang during the Mongol Yuan period.
+This is the first time that a Syrian version of the "Psalms" has been discovered in a Buddhist cave in China, providing unprecedented textual evidence for studying the spread of the Eastern Christian sect of Nestorianism in Dunhuang during the Mongol Yuan period.